 Subscription Pricing Discounts

 Some vendors offer additional discounts if you purchase a diaper purchase "subscription".
 If you have settled on a specific brand you are comfortable with, these subscription discounts can be smart and convenient.
 But, we urge you to avoid subscription pricing until you have determined which diaper works best for both you and baby.
-The prices we show are estimates; list or street prices do not reflect subscription prices.
+The prices we show are estimates; the list or street prices do not reflect subscription prices.

 To aid you in your selection process, we encourage you to take a look at our companion articles:

 Choosing a disposable diaper can be daunting.
 The sheer number of options available, and the inability to try them all can leave a parent confused and frustrated.
 We recommend that absorbency be your top priority and the rest will follow.
 In our tests, the diapers that scored the highest in absorbency usually scored very well in the other metrics.
-In addition, we feel that going green is the right thing to do (as well as an easy choice), since our testing revealed that most of the high-scoring diapers were both Earth and health friendly at a variety of price points sure to work with most budgets.
+In addition, we feel that going green is the right thing to do (as well as an easy choice) since our testing revealed that most of the high-scoring diapers were both Earth and health friendly at a variety of price points sure to work with most budgets.